Oncolytic virus: Semliki Forest virus

 Semliki Forest virus (SFV) is a virus that naturally infects cells of the central nervous system and causes encephalitis.
 A genetically engineered form has been pre-clinically tested as an oncolytic virus against the severe brain tumour type glioblastoma.
 The SFV was genetically modified with microRNA target sequences so that it only replicated in brain tumour cells and not in normal brain cells.
 The modified virus reduced tumour growth and prolonged survival of mice with brain tumours.
 The modified virus was also found to efficiently kill human glioblastoma tumour cell lines.

+Coxsackievirus A21

+Coxsackievirus A21 (CVA21), also known as V937, is one of the most extensively studied oncolytic enteroviruses and belongs to the species Enterovirus C within the family Picornaviridae.
+The virus targets cells via the cell entry receptors ICAM-1 and CD55 (DAF), making it suitable for tumors that overexpress these molecules, including melanoma, non-muscle-invasive bladder cancer, and various other solid tumors.
+Clinical trials have tested CVA21 through intratumoral, intravesical and intravenous routes, both as a single agent and together with immune checkpoint inhibitors.
+Phase I and II studies have demonstrated that the virus replicates inside tumor tissue and triggers antitumor immune responses.
+In combination treatments, serious side effects were typically linked to the checkpoint inhibitors rather than to the virus.

+Sendai virus (murine respirovirus)

+Sendai virus (SeV) is a murine parainfluenza virus type 1 that is a member of the genus Respirovirus in Paramyxoviridae virus family.
+It naturally infects rodents but does not replicate in human cells under normal conditions.
+SeV has a negative-sense, single-stranded RNA genome and replicates in the cytoplasm without a DNA phase, reducing the risk of genomic integration.
+The mouse-specific tropism, combined with its inherent inability to cause disease in humans, makes it a candidate for oncolytic virotherapy (see section murine respirovirus as an oncolytic agent).
+Studies have demonstrated that certain wild type and genetically modified strains of Sendai virus can selectively replicate in and destroy various human cancer cell lines while showing limited replication in normal human cells.
+The virus's oncolytic activity has been attributed to defects in interferon responses commonly found in cancer cells.
+Additionally, SeV infection can induce strong innate and adaptive immune responses, potentially contributing to antitumor immunity beyond direct viral oncolysis.
+Sendai virus has primarily been investigated in preclinical models like natural dog's cancers and experimental clinical settings, including studies using UV-inactivated viral particles.

 Other

 The maraba virus, first identified in Brazilian sandflies, is being tested clinically.

 Coxsackievirus A21 is being developed by Viralytics under trade name Cavatak.
 Coxsackievirus A21 belongs to Enterovirus C species.

 Influenza A is one of the earliest viruses anecdotally reported to induce cancer regression.
 This has prompted preclinical development of genetically engineered oncolytic influenza A viruses.
-Murine Respirovirus, which is frequently called Sendai virus in scientific literature, has shown some oncolytic properties that are described in the section Murine respirovirus as an oncolytic agent.